1. What is papillary breast cancer?

 Hormone (endocrine) therapy

-If your cancer is hormone receptor negative, then hormone therapy will not be of any benefit.
+If your breast cancer is not stimulated by oestrogen it is known as oestrogen receptor negative (ER-), and hormone therapy won’t be of benefit.

 Chemotherapy destroys cancer cells using anti-cancer drugs.

 Chemotherapy may be recommended for some people who have an invasive type of papillary breast cancer.